madhuraman87/CMPE226-ProductCatalog/README.md

 CMPE226-ProductCatalog
 ======================

-Assignment for Database Design class
+This is an assignment given for CMPE226 - Database Design class to develop a simple eCommerce like website using Nodejs and MongoDB.